Phileo Damansara MRT station

 The Phileo Damansara station is a mass rapid transit station serving the Phileo Damansara Commercial Centre and the northern sections of Petaling Jaya (Sections 16, 17, 17A and 19), Selangor, Malaysia.

 The station is on the MRT Sungai Buloh-Kajang Line and was opened on 16 December 2016 under Phase One operations of the line.

 Station location

 The station adopts the standard elevated station design of the MRT Sungai Buloh-Kajang Line with two levels.
 However, unlike most of the elevated stations, the station has an island platform with two sides above the concourse level.

 The station is located north of the Sprint Expressway near the Phileo Damansara Interchange.
 This places the station in the Federal Territory of Kuala Lumpur, with one entrance crossing the border into Selangor.
 The location was formerly occupied by a Shell petrol station and a second hand car dealer.
 The headquarters of The Star newspaper is located nearby.
-Located behind the station is a golf course.
+A golf course (Kelab Golf Perkhidmatan Awam) is located directly north of the station.